 Money is infinite.
 If you lose money, you can always earn more.
 Time doesn’t work like that.
 Once it’s gone, it’s gone forever.
-So whenever you can trade money to buy time, you should do it.
+Therefore, given the opportunity to trade money to buy time, one should take it.

 There are even scientific reasons to buy time.
 According to studies, buying time promotes happiness.
 But how do you do it?
 Depending on your disposable income, you have a few options.

-- Get a housecleaning service.
-Pay a service to do your dusting, vacuuming, and scrubbing.
+1. Get a housecleaning service.
+Pay someone else to do your dusting, vacuuming, and scrubbing.

-- Outsource repairs.
-Hire others to repair your appliances, house fixtures, and car.
+3. Outsource repairs.
+Hire others for home and car repairs.
 If you rent, hold your landlord responsible for home repairs.

-- Pay for faster transportation.
+4. Pay for faster transportation.
 Fly instead of drive.
 Opt for direct flights.
-Pay for priority parking.

-- Outsource work.
-Hire freelancers to research, edit, write, design, code, or do whatever else you need done.
+6. Outsource work.
+Hire freelancers to research, edit, write, design, code, or do whatever else you need to be done.

-- Pay someone to cook for you.
+8. Pay someone to cook for you.
 Order out for meals.
-For a healthier (and more expensive) option, hire a personal chef.
+For a healthier (and expensive) option, hire a personal chef.

-- Retire early.
+9. Retire early.
 Be frugal with your spending.
 Save as much as you can.
 Invest wisely.
-Retire early so you can spend time doing what you want and not what you need.
+Retire early so you can spend time doing what you want and not what you need to do.

-Not everyone has the disposable income for some of these options.
-But there are a handful of things you can do to free time without spending money.
+Not everyone has the disposable income for these options.
+Luckily there are ways to free time without spending money.

-- Streamline decision making.
+2. Streamline decision-making.
 Author Neil Strauss eats the same lunches from the same restaurants every week.
 He does this so he doesn’t have to spend time choosing what to eat.
 The decisions are made for him.
 Find ways to cut down on your decisions.

-- Stay healthy.
-By eating healthy, exercising, and regularly visiting your doctor, you can add years to your life you might not otherwise have.
+3. Stay healthy.
+Eating healthy, exercising, and regularly visiting your doctor can add years to your life you might not otherwise have.

 Now take the time to choose what you want to outsource.
 Do it for your own happiness.
 Go task by task, deciding what you can and can’t afford, what you enjoy and what you don’t.
 Don’t limit yourself to the tasks in this post.
 The more time you buy, the more time you have to do the things you love.